Phantas0s/questions-job-interview/README.md

 # Questions and tips to find the good company as a web developer

-To know more, see [this article on my blog](https://thevaluable.dev/find-best-software-developer-job/)
+To know more, see [this article on my blog](https://thevaluable.dev/find-best-software-developer-job/).

+The questions in bold are the most important, but it can significantly change depending on the company you have the interview(s) with.

 ## Before the interview